aloklearning/byjus-search-app/README.md

 - Displays the total number of jobs found
 - Displays the total number of jobs forund base on user search

+## Assumptions

+- **Display all expiring jobs lisintg** - All job listings with the expiring jobs is getting listed for smooth pagination effect
+- **SSO Implementation** - Single sign in with Firebase will work for this with user checks `isLoggedIn` and hacing transition accordingly
+- **User is able to sort based on job location and experience** - For this two field search is enabled, sorting definitely is not filtering but we produce the result based upon those items, and the page does that

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.